 The course is designed for geoscientists who work with or have an interest in surface seismic data and wish to gain a deeper understanding of the technology related to multiples in seismic data.

-Basic knowledge of surface seismic surveys and their acquisition, processing, and applications.
+The audience is expected to have prior knowledge at a B.Sc./M.Sc. level on processing concepts such as convolution, correlation and Fourier transforms and some basic knowledge of wave theory.
+The mathematical content will be kept to the minimum required level, illustrated with graphics and with a clear link to the applications.